DiversityDatabaseProject/face_detection_ios/README.md

 The TFLite converted model used in this repository was a result of this project: https://github.com/DiversityDatabaseProject/Tensorflow_ObjectDetection

+For more detailed instructions on the workspace installation, see the [Official Tensorflow Documentation](https://github.com/tensorflow/examples/blob/master/lite/examples/object_detection/ios/README.md).

 ## iOS App Details

 The app is written entirely in Swift and uses the TensorFlow Lite